YuboCui/PGD-AT/README.md

 `train.py`: Train a normal MNIST classification model / Use PGD adversarial training to obtain a robust model

-`eval.py`: Evalute the accuracy of the model under the original test set or against FGSM/PGD attack
+`eval.py`: Evaluate the accuracy of the model on the original test set or against FGSM/PGD attack

 Performance of the adversarially trained network against different adversaries for ε=0.3